ThomHurks/dblp-to-csv/README.md

                         shell script is generated for easy importing.
 Implies --annotate.
   --relations RELATIONS [RELATIONS ...]
-                        The element attributes that need to be turned into a relation instance to their element, e.g. for author to article, editor to book, etc pass in: author editor
+                        The element attributes that will be treated as elements, and for which a relation to the parent element will be created.
+For example, in order to turn the author attribute of the article element into an element with a relation, use "author:authors".
+The part after the colon is used as the name of the relation.

 ```

 ## Example